Dartmouth-Data-Analytics-Core/RNA-seq-Primary-Data-Analysis-workshop-June-2021/Day-1/01-shell-basics.md

 ### Pattern matching with *Grep*

-Often we will want to pull a specific piece of information from a large file, lets say that we were interested in the read counts for a specific gene, ALDH3B1 (Ensembl ID: ENSG00000006534).
-We can use the `grep` command to search for this ID, or any other character string we are interested in, in our counts matrix.
+Often we want to extract a specific piece of information from a large file.
+Say we are interested in the read counts for a specific gene, `ALDH3B1` (Ensembl ID: `ENSG00000006534`).
+We can use the `grep` command to search for this ID, or any other character string we are interested in.

 ```bash
 # Get the count data for ENSG00000006534 (ALDH3B1) from all_counts.txt
 grep "ENSG00000006534" all_counts.txt